jamiebicknell/Xbox-Last-Seen/README.md

 PHP Based XBOX widget to show when the player was last seen and what they were seen playing.

-Data is scraped from [http://gamercard.xbox.com/en-US/rentedsmile.card](http://gamercard.xbox.com/en-US/rentedsmile.card) using parsed via `DOMDocument`
+Data is scraped from [http://gamercard.xbox.com/en-US/rentedsmile.card](http://gamercard.xbox.com/en-US/rentedsmile.card) and parsed via `DOMDocument`

 ## Example Output